Tommy (The Who album): 1975 film

-Broadway musical
+Stage musical

 In 1991, Townshend broke his wrist in a cycling accident and could not play guitar.
-Looking for alternative work while recuperating, he responded to a request from the PACE Theatrical Group for the rights to a Broadway musical adaptation of Tommy.
+Looking for alternative work while recuperating, he responded to a request from the PACE Theatrical Group for the rights to a stage musical adaptation of Tommy.
 The group introduced him to La Jolla Playhouse director Des McAnuff, and the pair began to develop the musical together.
-It opened at La Jolla in summer 1992, and was an immediate commercial success.
+It opened at La Jolla in summer 1992 and was an immediate commercial success.
 Townshend wrote a new song, "I Believe My Own Eyes", to explain the relationship between Tommy's parents, but otherwise tried to be faithful to the music on the original album.

 The musical had a mixed response from critics, while Roger Daltrey and John Entwistle thought the show was too passive.
 Anthony DeCurtis, writing in Rolling Stone, said the orchestra drummer had "the thankless task of having to reproduce Keith Moon's parts".
 Townshend and Des McAnuff rewrote parts of the musical when it moved from La Jolla to Broadway, to show a darker side for the title character.
-McAnuff won a Tony Award in 1993 for Best Director, while Wayne Cilento won the award for Best Choreographer.
+McAnuff won a Tony Award in 1993 for Best Director, while Wayne Cilento won the award for Best Choreography.
 The Broadway run lasted from 1993 to 1995.
-McAnuff revisited Tommy during the 2013 season of the Stratford Shakespeare Festival.
+McAnuff revisited Tommy during the 2013 season of the Stratford Shakespeare Festival, and with Townshend's input, staged a 2023 revival at the Goodman Theatre in Chicago, Illinois, which transferred to Broadway in 2024.